Stuub/Offensive-Security-Checklist/README.md

 Data extracted from [CVEDetails](https://www.cvedetails.com)

+The current RSS Feed shows new information daily!
+Could increase this further if people would prefer that :)

 Feel free to contribute to this repository and make it even more comprehensive.
 Happy hacking!

 ---